miraisolutions/secretsanta/README.md

 # secretsanta
-This repository implements a basic Python version of a *secret santa* utility.
+This repository implements a basic Python version of a [Secret Santa](https://en.wikipedia.org/wiki/Secret_Santa) utility.
 It is meant to serve as a tutorial for beginners interested in Python package development.
 Each section below mentions typical tools and utilities in a natural order of developing Python packages.

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/secretsanta.svg)](https://pypi.python.org/pypi/secretsanta)